Minimum Wage in Australia

-Every worker has the right to live a decent life, which is why the minimum wage exists.
+Every worker has the right to live a decent life, with fair pay for their work, which is why the minimum wage exists.

-The National Minimum Wage is the lowest amount (the base hourly rate) you can be paid for the work you do, regardless of your job or industry.
+The National Minimum Wage is the minimum hourly rate you can be paid for the work you do, regardless of your job or industry.

 • Young workers under 21 years of age in some industries